Subjective Complexity Under Uncertainty: Applications

 Observation \ref{obs9.1} can be extended to more general environments using the Lebesgue approach of section \ref{sec3.1}.
 This observation facilitates comparisons between constrained and unconstrained agents.

-\subsection{Portfolio choice with a safe and risky asset}
+\subsubsection{Portfolio choice with a safe and risky asset}

 Suppose the DM is cautious and faces the problem of allocating wealth between consumption, purchase of a risk-free asset and purchase of a risky asset.
-I want to compare choices under a capacity constraint to those of a fully rational agent ($N = \infty$).
-Let $R_b$ be the certain return on the risk free asset, and $R_s$ the uncertain return on the risky asset with differentiable CDF $P$ on the interval $[\und{R}_s, \bar{R}_s]$.
+I compare choices under a capacity constraint to those of a fully rational agent ($N = \infty$).
+Let $R_b$ be the certain return on the risk free asset, and $R_s$ the uncertain return on the risky asset with cdf $P$ and pdf $p$ on the interval $[\und{R}_s, \bar{R}_s]$.
 The DM with capacity $N$ solves

 where